 The use of technology is often a method used for academic cheating.
 Examples include but are not limited to cell phones, portable media devices, cameras, audio or video recording devices, watches and social media networks.
 Any form of cheating is unacceptable and will not be tolerated.

-It is important that faculty communicate with students on exactly what constitutes academic dishonesty and what the expectations are.
+It is important that faculty communicate with students on exactly what constitutes academic dishenesty.